 Does anyone else have Maine Coons that make these noises?

-Understanding a Maine Coon’s facial expressions
+Understanding a Maine Coon’s affection from facial expressions

 Full eye contact